Last updated 14th January 2022

-All you need to know about the installing a pond, including costs of pond installation, equipment, labour and time frames.
+Find out in this ultimate cost guide that covers all you need to know about building a pond, including costs of pond installation, equipment, labour and time frames.

 The average cost of landscaping a garden with a pond can vary tremendously.
 But you can choose a pond starting from as little as a few hundred pounds (though by the time you add in some extras and typical features plus excavation it can easily cost a few thousand pounds or more depending on the size and style).

 For deeper ponds or additional features this will typically increase the cost proportionally - so it is best to have a clear idea of what is required beforehand, to avoid additional costs or spending money unneccessarily.

 Additionally, for the larger/more complex ponds, this will take further time, so it is best to be clear with the tradesperson about their time estimates and daily rates for their work.
 Typically a tradesperson can charge around £200 for a day (depending on the region, this can vary), so the number of days for the larger/complex ponds can soon increase the overall cost.